-Key challenges impacting the population of fresh water and marine species are:
+Key industry sectors impacting the living conditions of fresh water and marine mammals are:

 Water extraction rates

-High levels of river water extraction for industry and agriculture can lead to low river water levels with isolated ponds that can significantly reduce the effective habitat area
+High levels of river water extraction for industry or agriculture can lead to low river water levels with isolated ponds that can significantly reduce the effective habitat area for fresh water mammals.

 We organize design challenges and we develop ecological impact management programs.
 Contact us for more information!